PxslGames/lunar./README.md

 ## Features

-You can view the mod count and more on the menu's [website](https://pxslgames.github.io/lunarmenu)
+I do not want to also update this every update, on top of updating the website, so You can view the mod count and more info about the menu on the [here](https://pxslgames.github.io/lunarmenu) Sorry for any inconvenience!

 ---